anewdi/colors/README.md

 ```

 ## Colors
-You may then access the colors with (read more about avaliable colors [here](https://github.com/sainnhe/everforest/blob/master/palette.md#highlights)):
+You may then access the colors with:
 ```
 config.colorschemes.everforest.colors.yourcolor
 ```
+You can read about the avaliable colors [here](https://github.com/sainnhe/everforest/blob/master/palette.md#highlights)
 ## Presets
 I will throw together some presets for everything i use myself, and am willing to add others as well.
 To use something like foot, just do ``programs.foot.colors = config.colorschemes.everforest.foot`` once you have imported the flake module.